metapika/neon-scene-runner/README.md

 > [!CAUTION]
 > If you ever disable the NeonSceneRunner Plugin it will produce errors as it automatically removes the App script from Autoload.
-You can either comment out the usages of the _change_scene() function or change the way you access the App script (as see in the Example script):
+You can either comment out the usages of the _change_scene() function or change the way you access the App script (as seen in the Example script):

 - if ProjectSettings.has_setting("autoload/App"):
             get_tree().root.get_node("App").\_runner.\_change_scene("ExampleScene" + str((\_example_scene_index)))